SammyBrunton/EE456_Final_Project/README.md

 This project utilizes the SX1262 chip and Raspberry Pi to transmit and receive data using LoRa and FSK modulation.

 ***********VERY IMPORTANT***********
-- Enable SPI before attempting to transmit or receive.
+Before attempting to transmit or receive:
+- Enable SPI
 Run the following commands:
 `sudo raspi-config`
 Navigate to `Interfacing Options` -> `SPI` and enable it.
 Reboot your Raspberry Pi.
+- Ensure WiFi connection
+Run the following commands:
+`sudo raspi-config`
+Navigate to `Boot Options` -> `Wait for Network at Boot` -> enable
+Next, start the network manager in the command terminal.
+`sudo nmtui` -> `Activate a connection` -> enter
+Select the WiFi connection you want and hit enter.
+Enter the password and press enter to connect.
 **********************************************************

 ## Installation Instructions